BerlinSky/nodejs-dresden/README.md

 ### Next up: Serve static files

 ### Steps:

-1. Create a "data" folder
+1. Install "pug" as runtime
-2. Add a dummy data json file, "users.json" to the data folder
+2. Create a "view" folder
+3. Crate a pug file in the view folder
-3. Update server.js
+4. Update the server.js to use pug engine
-4. Run start command
+5. Run start command
-5. View the page on a web browser
+6. View the page on a web browser